Double Planet Episode 2

 I was a child who loved to read books.

-Maybe it wasn't to the point where I could say I liked it.
+Maybe it's not to the point where I could say I liked it.

-It had reached the point of being completely addicted.
-I was the kind of girl who would prioritize reading as many printed words as possible if she had time to talk to someone.
-My decent parents, worried about me, sent me to the Boy Scouts.
-A dramatic change of environment from indoors to outdoors.
-This was a gamble-like drug.
-Of course, at first I hated getting my shoes dirty with mud, but as I struggled with nature, I gradually stopped caring about it and became more human.
+It had reached the point of being a complete addiction.
+I was the kind of girl who would prioritize reading as many printed words as possible over spending time talking with others.
+Worried about me, my sensible parents sent me to the Boy Scouts.
+It was a dramatic change of environment from indoors to outdoors.
+It was a gamble, a powerful drug.
+Of course, at first I hated getting my shoes dirty with mud, but as I struggled with nature, I gradually stopped caring and I became more human.
 Naturally, I stopped reading books as much.
-One day, I had to spend a night in the snowy mountains in winter, and the night sky was filled with beautiful stars I had never seen before.
+One day, I ended up spending a night in the snowy mountains in winter, and the most beautiful stars I had ever seen twinkled in the night sky.
 Looking up, I remembered a certain word.

 "Double Planet"